Reports by 8 Indigo

 It was amazing this year because £960m was raised to help 50 million people and that’s no joke!
 There are 7.7m people living in slums have received aid from Comic Relief.
 Over 250,000 African children have been educated, 6 million Africans have been treated for malaria, 2 million children vaccinated around the world and that’s just some of the great things being done helping people from Africa and GB.

 Well done folks!
 An amazing sum of monies have been raised

 Comic Relief is a British charity first launched in 1988 by Richard Curtis and Lenny Henry.
 It has been continuing to allow people to ‘do something funny for money’!

 Celebrities, adults, teens, school children, teachers and everyone who got involved this year raised millions of pounds.
 Various schools, companies and celebrities took part in events that enabled people to have better lives.
 The amount of money raised was the most that has been raised in over 30 years.
 As of last week, I understand that this is now over the £1 billion mark.

 Some celebrities took part in events such as Strictly Come Dancing, Celebrity Bake Off, and even Dermot O’Leary did a 24 hour ‘danceathon’ non-stop outside the BBC and raised over £643,336!
 His feet must ache!!

 Sam Smith and John Legend teamed up and sang Sam Smith’s amazing single ‘Lay me down’ which was the official Comic Relief 2015 song.
 A lovely song by two amazing artists!
 Let’s hope it raises lots of money to help others!

-Our school Rooks Heath College did its own fundraising events such as Pie the Teachers, bake sale, mufti day where we were allowed to attend school in our clothes and wear silly noses for charity.
+Our school Rooks Heath School did its own fundraising events such as Pie the Teachers, bake sale, mufti day where we were allowed to attend school in our clothes and wear silly noses for charity.
 The day was complete with a carefully choreographed dance session ‘To Uptown Funk’.